MileHacker Logo

 • Accommodation: Search for accommodations with sustainable habits, such as water conservation and energy efficiency.
 Look for listings on platforms like Ecobnb.

 • Tour Operators: Select tour operators that promote responsible tourism.
-Inquire about their policies on waste, local employment, and conservation support, such as G Adventures.
+Inquire about their policies on waste, jobs for locals, and conservation support, such as G Adventures.

 • Support local guides who promote sustainable practices within protected areas.